-When the local anaesthetic wears off, a few hours after surgery, you will feel some discomfort.
+The local anaesthetic will wear off a few hours after your surgery, when this happens you will feel some discomfort.
 If it is likely to be very sore your surgeon will give you some painkillers.
-It might also be necessary to take a course of anitbiotics, but this will be discussed with you after your procedure.
+It might also be necessary to take a course of antibiotics, but this will be discussed with you after your procedure.

 The discomfort is usually worse for the first few days, although it may take a couple of weeks to completely disappear.

-There can be swelling both inside and outside your mouth after surgery; this is usually for the first two days.
+There may be swelling both inside and outside your mouth after your surgery; this is usually for the first two days.